unicode-org/cldr/docs/ldml/tr35-keyboards.md

 * `value` on the `<variable>` element
 * `to` and `display` on the `<display>` element
 * `baseCharacter` on the `<displayOptions>` element
-* Some attributes on [Keyboard Test Data](#Keyboard Test Data) subelements
+* Some attributes on [Keyboard Test Data](#keyboard-test-data) subelements

-Characters of general category of Combining Mark (M), Control characters (Cc), Format characters (Cf), and whitespace other than space should be encoded using one of the notation above as appropriate.
+Characters of general category of Mark (M), Control characters (Cc), Format characters (Cf), and whitespace other than space should be encoded using one of the notation above as appropriate.

 Attribute values escaped in this manner are annotated with the `<!--@ALLOWS_UESC-->` DTD annotation, see [DTD Annotations](tr35.md#57-dtd-annotations)